ScanMountGoat/xc3_lib/xc3_tex/README.md

 ### Wifnt Texture Replacement
 Export the DDS image by dragging and dropping the `.wifnt` file onto the executable or by running the terminal command.
 After editing the images, use the edit-wifnt command to replace the image.
-The modified image does not need to match the resolution and format of the original.
+The modified image does not need to match the resolution and DDS format of the original.

 `xc3_tex image.wifnt image.dds`
 `xc3_tex edit-wifnt image.wifnt image.dds output.wifnt`